corrscope/corrscope/docs/index.md

 Corrscope then estimates the fundamental `period` of the waveform, using autocorrelation.

+Corrscope multiplies `data` by `data window` to taper off the edges towards zero, and avoid using data over 1 frame old.

 ### (optional) Pitch Tracking

 If `Pitch Tracking` is enabled:

-If `period` changes significantly, corrscope computes the spectrums of `data` and `data` from 2 frames ago, and cross-correlates them to estimate the pitch change over the last 2 frames.
-It then resamples (horizontally scales) `buffer` to match this pitch change.
+If `period` changes significantly:

+- Cross-correlate the log-frequency spectrum of `data` with `buffer`.
+- Rescale `buffer` until its pitch matches `data`.

+Pitch Tracking may get confused when `data` moves from 1 note to another over the course of multiple frames.
+If the right half of `buffer` changes to a new note while the left half is still latched onto the old note, the next frame will latch onto the mistriggered right half of the buffer.
+To prevent issues, you should consider reducing `Buffer Responsiveness` (so `buffer` will not "learn" the wrong pitch, and instead be rescaled to align with the new note).

 ### Correlation Triggering (uses `buffer`)

-Corrscope multiplies `data` by `data window` to taper off the edges towards zero, and avoid using data over 1 frame old.

 Precomputed: `edge_finder`, which is computed once and reused for every frame.